 Just in case you needed one more reason to cross the 24-mile causeway across Lake Pontchartrain, Ox Lot 9 in the suave Southern Hotel in Covington does the trick.
 The love child of chef/co-owner Jeffrey Hansell and his wife, co-owner and general manager Amy Hansell, Ox Lot 9 is a sprightly addition to the eclectic Northshore dining scene.
 This simply sophisticated Southern bistro spotlights chef Hansell's deft homage to Gulf Coast ingredients, including many a Valentine to fresh local seafood.
 Hansell adds his own Southern twist to dishes like bouillabaise with the addition of okra, local red fish and shrimp, and poached oysters in Pernod and cream tucked into puffed pastry so good they should be against the law.
 A well informed wine list and brilliant array of craft cocktails add allure to this destination restaurant.

 The giant fish hanging in Donald Link's industrial-chic Warehouse District eatery says it all.
 This place is all about local and line-caught seafood, most of it cooked on an epic wood fire grill.
 James Beard Award-winning chef/partner Ryan Prewitt delivers intriguing dishes like spicy ground shrimp and noodles, local beer battered fish sticks and one of the best grilled whole redfish you'll ever eat in your life, a beauty flavored with a lemony, herbaceous salsa verde.
-Reserve early and often, and that's by phone, as Peche doesn't accept online reservations.
-No fish story here - this seafoodery is the real deal.
+Reserve early and often, Peche accepts reservations by phone and online.
+No fish story here - this temple of seafood goodness is the real deal.

 This oyster palace in the upper French Quarter, a mainstay of briny bivalves since 1910, is a favorite seafood eatery for both visitors and locals.
 Acme regularly shucks more than three million oysters per year, best appreciated from a seat at the scarred marble oyster bar.
 Slurp down as many as you are able, but save room for an order or two of the chargrilled oysters, smoky and hot off the fire.
 An expanded dining area post-Katrina keeps the line moving outside, but you can usually expect to wait for the chance to tuck into specialties like oyster Rockefeller soup, jambalaya and fried softshell crab.